-Fraunhofer IFAM is the leading international R&D organization in the area of adhesive bonding technology, worldwide.
-For 50 years highly qualified scientists in various disciplines have devoted their energy to advancing the state-of-the-art of this joining technique.
-This long experience and expertise and the advanced facilities are utilized by the more than 200 people currently working in this area to provide high-quality services and carry out R&D projects for a variety of customers.
-The work ranges from the giving of advice to the detailed design and implementation of verified production concepts.
+Fraunhofer IFAM is the leading R&D organization in the area of adhesive bonding technology, worldwide.
+Since 50 years, highly qualified multidisciplinary scientists devote their energy to advance continuously the state-of-the-art of adhesive bonding.
+This long experience backed expertise, and the cutting-edge facilities are utilized by the more than 200 people.
+They provide high-quality services and carry out R&D projects for a variety of customers.
+Our services range from preliminary consulting to detailed design and implementation of verified production concepts.

 Adhesive bonding in industrial production